 This may be the recipe I’m most proud of developing.
 Because oatmeal cream pies are such a part of many of our childhoods, it was important to get it right.
-And I think I did.
-I give you my best Little Debbie Oatmeal Cream Pies.
-Enjoy!
+To make a real copycat Little Debbie, and not just a tasty oatmeal sandwich cookie.

 - I tasted them whole.